«Purchase & Licence»

 Can I hide specific presets of an instrument?

 Yes.
 In the preset manager, you can create your own customized instrument bank.
 You can save those presets you want to work with there and choose only to show that bank.
-You can watch a tutorial on how to work with the preset manager here

 What is the point of using instrument banks?